-Pre-requisites: (Write Placer Essay with a score of 1 and Reading (Next-Gen) with a score of 200)
+Pre-requisites: (Write Placer Essay with a score of 1 and Reading (Next-

 MUS 132 Keyboard Class II (2 Credits)

 This is a continuation of MUS-131.
 Students will expand upon their knowledge of basic piano skills, including reading and playing simple songs utilizing two hands.
 It is designed for the music major.
 It is the second course in the Keyboard Class Series.